✦ COMPARISON ✦

 Redemption Arc

-Whether the story moves toward restoration
+none | some | strong — whether the story moves toward restoration and truth

 Scores above 90 earn the Christ-Centered badge.
 Above 70 is Spiritually Safe.
 Above 50 is Mixed.
 Above 30 is Caution.
 Below 30 is Avoid.
 Read the full methodology at How GodlyScore Works →